josh2100/employee-database/README.md

 # Employee-Database

+This node application allows a user to maintain an employee database.

+Created with MySQL, Node.js, and Inquirer.

 User Story
 AS A business owner
 I WANT to be able to view and manage the departments, roles, and employees in my company